SiaFoundation/web/.changeset/slow-carpets-add.md

 'walletd': patch
 ---

-Fixed V2 signing for wallets that do not have siafund outputs
+Fixed V2 signing for wallets that do not have siafund outputs.